 It will be objected in defence of Leninism that it is unfair to hold Lenin responsible for the failure to apply his ideas in practice.
 The terrible Civil War, in which Soviet Russia was attacked by numerous armies, and the resulting economic chaos meant that the objective circumstances made it impossible to implement his democratic ideas.
 This argument contains flaws.
 Firstly, as we indicated above, the undemocratic policies of the Bolsheviks started before the start of the Civil War (so suggesting that the hardships of the Civil War were not to blame).
-Secondly, Lenin himself mocked those who argued that revolution was out of the question because of difficult circumstances that are "yearning" for a past mode of production?
-We hope not.
+Secondly, Lenin himself mocked those who argued that revolution was out of the question because of difficult circumstances and so to blame these for the failure of the Bolsheviks to apply the ideas in State and Revolution means to argue that those ideas are inappropriate for a revolution (which, we must stress, is what the leading Bolsheviks actually did end up arguing by their support for party dictatorship).
+You cannot have it both ways.